nvaccess/nvda/user_docs/en/userGuide.md

 ##### Port {#SelectBrailleDisplayPort}

-This setting, if available, allows you to choose what port or type of connection will be used to communicate with the braille display you have selected.
+This option, if available, allows you to choose what port or type of connection will be used to communicate with the braille display you have selected.
 It is a combo box containing the possible choices for your braille display.

 By default, NVDA employs automatic port detection, which means the connection with the braille device will be established automatically by scanning for available USB and bluetooth devices on your system.
 However, for some braille displays, you may be able to explicitly choose what port should be used.
 Common options are "Automatic" (which tells NVDA to employ the default automatic port selection procedure), "USB", "Bluetooth" and legacy serial communication ports if your braille display supports this type of communication.

-This setting won't be available if your braille display only supports automatic port detection.
+This option won't be available if your braille display only supports automatic port detection.

 You may consult the documentation for your braille display in the section [Supported Braille Displays](#SupportedBrailleDisplays) to check for more details on the supported types of communication and available ports.